The Cornwall We Want

 Town Centres

-by Minicrank, over 4 years ago
+by Minicrank, almost 6 years ago

 I would like to see our town centres pedestrianised so that we can have places for coffee, street entertainment and small local market stalls.
 Perhaps we also need to think about creating park and rides on the edges of our towns, perhaps even with something like bicycle hire in the tourist season.
 I would also like to have bylaws introduced so that pubs in the town centre could not sell alcohol until 6pm but could still open to serve food and soft drinks.
 I think signage in town centres needs to be themed around the Cornwall flag colours so that...
 Continue reading